myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-26T01:40:32.735Z
+>
+> As Paul clarified, in deck.blue there will be a clear distinction between facet tags and post tags, so we would add a new field for inputing tags about the post besides facet tags :)

+bsky.app/profile/pfra...

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-26T01:27:51.436Z
+>
+> The hashtag feature is coming soon to deck.blue. @deck.blue is actively preparing for its release :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-26T00:45:26.352Z
 >
 > I got it, thanks Paul!